livestorejs/livestore/website/src/content/docs/reference/web-adapter.md

 - Make sure your schema doesn't depend on any code which needs to run in the main thread (e.g. avoid importing from files using React)
   - Unfortunately this constraints you from co-locating your table definitions in component files.
+  - You might be able to still work around this by using the following import in your worker:
+    ```ts
+    import '@livestore/web/worker-vite-dev-polyfill'
+    ```

 ### Why is there a dedicated web worker and a shared worker?